 1. Track every lead in a CRM system

 Post-Its and Excel sheets might get the job done when you’re just starting out as a solo lawyer, but they won’t cut it as your firm starts to grow and receives a greater influx of new inquiries and clients

-The single most important step you can take to optimize your lead management process is implementing a proper CRM (customer/client relationship management) system for tracking each lead, recording their contact information, and setting reminders to follow up.
+The single most important step you can take to optimize your lead management process is implementing a proper legal CRM system for tracking each lead, recording their contact information, and setting reminders to follow up.

 2. Use a virtual receptionist to answer every call